patr-cloud/patr/README.md

 - [ ] Create and manage secrets.
 - [ ] Create and manage databases.

 # Contributing

 We'd love to have you onboard!
-Please read the [ARCHITECTURE.md](./ARCHITECTURE.md) file for more information on how to get started.
+Please read the [ARCHITECTURE.md](./ARCHITECTURE.md) file for more information on how to get started and the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to contribute.